sealsystems/node-eslint-config-es/README.md

 # @sealsystems/eslint-config-es

-ESLint configuration for projects at SEAL Systems
+ESLint executable and configuration for SEAL Systems

 ## Installation